 Molly is one half of The Matt and Molly Real Estate Team with Keller Williams.
 She and Matt Tavener teamed up in 2011 and lead a team of 16.
 Molly stands out as a small business leader for her commitment to others – giving back to the community in numerous ways, serving as a mentor and coaching prospective agents as Dean of KSCORE – a free program of Keller Williams School of Real Estate.
 Award Video for Molly de Mattos

 Spicewalla grew out of Meherwan’s restaurant enterprises at Chai Pani as he was looking to improve the supply chain of fresh spices.
 Now, the company provides high-quality spices for restaurants and home cooks.
 Award Video for Meherwan Irani

 The Family Business of the Year Award recognizes a family-owned business for their contributions to the community and success as a family-owned enterprise.

-The Excellence in Public Service Award recognizes an individual for his or her outstanding contribution to the community through involvement, service or motivation to improving the quality of life for the citizens of Buncombe County.
+This award recognizes outstanding contributions to the community through involvement, service or motivation to improve the quality of life for the citizens of Buncombe County.